Memphis Water Quality at a Glance

 Lead

-Source: Not present in source water; may enter water through contact with lead service lines (in homes built before the 1940s), lead solder (in homes built before 1987), or brass fixtures containing lead
+Source: Not present in source water; may enter water through contact with lead service lines (homes built before the 1950s), lead solder (homes built before 1982 in Shelby County), or brass fixtures containing lead

 Disinfection Byproducts

-Health Effects: Potential increased risk of bladder cancer and reproductive issues with long-term exposure to elevated levels
+Health Effects: Potential increased risk of bladder cancer and reproductive concerns with long-term exposure to elevated levels

 Please read – our information